 Data will be distributed on a medium requested by the user.
-For the initial distribution to the user proposing the observations, this will occur automatically, soon after correlation is complete, provided a medium has been specified with the observing schedule.

-Distributed data will conform to the new FITS binary table standard for interferometry data interchange (Diamond et al. 1995), which is read by AIPS task FITLD.
+For the initial distribution to the user proposing the observations, this will occur automatically, soon after correlation is complete, provided a medium has been specified.
+Distributed data will conform to the new FITS binary table standard for interferometry data interchange (Diamond et al. 1996), which is read by AIPS task FITLD.